lmsdss/3D-Point-Clouds/README.md

 ### HW2
 1.We provide one 𝑁 × 3 point cloud,8-NN search for each point to the point cloud.
 2.Implement 3 NN algorithms.
-a.Numpy brute-force search
+• Numpy brute-force search
-b.scipy.spatial.KDTree
+• scipy.spatial.KDTree
-c.Your own kd-tree/octree in python or C++
+• Your own kd-tree/octree in python or C++
 ### HW3
 1.Generate clustering dataset using sklearn.
 2.Implement your own version of.
-a.Means
+• Means
-b.GMM
+• GMM
-c.Spectral Clustering
+• Spectral Clustering
-3.Visualize and compare the results with the standard results
+• Visualize and compare the results with the standard results
 ### HW4
 Use KITTI 3D object detection dataset, select 3 point clouds, do the followings.
 1.Remove the ground from the lidar points.
 Visualize ground as blue.